Toothed whale: Other threats

 Toothed whales can also be threatened by humans more indirectly.
-They are unintentionally caught in fishing nets by commercial fisheries as bycatch and accidentally swallow fishing hooks.
+They are unintentionally caught in fishing nets by commercial fisheries as bycatch and accidentally swallow fishhooks.
 Gillnetting and Seine netting are significant causes of mortality in cetaceans and other marine mammals.
 Porpoises are commonly entangled in fishing nets.
 Whales are also affected by marine pollution.
 High levels of organic chemicals accumulate in these animals since they are high in the food chain.
 They have large reserves of blubber, more so for toothed whales, as they are higher up the food chain than baleen whales.
 Lactating mothers can pass the toxins on to their young.
-These pollutants can cause gastrointestinal cancers and greater vulnerability to infectious diseases.
-They can also be poisoned by swallowing litter, such as plastic bags.
+These pollutants can cause gastrointestinal cancer and greater vulnerability to infectious diseases.
+They may also swallow litter, such as plastic bags.
 Pollution of the Yangtze river has led to the extinction of the baiji.
 Environmentalists speculate that advanced naval sonar endangers some whales.
 Some scientists suggest that sonar may trigger whale beachings, and they point to signs that such whales have experienced decompression sickness.

 Conservation

 Currently, no international convention gives universal coverage to all small whales, although the International Whaling Commission has attempted to extend its jurisdiction over them.
 ASCOBANS was negotiated to protect all small whales in the North and Baltic Seas and in the northeast Atlantic.
 ACCOBAMS protects all whales in the Mediterranean and Black Seas.
 The global UNEP Convention on Migratory Species currently covers seven toothed whale species or populations on its Appendix I, and 37 species or populations on Appendix II.
 All oceanic cetaceans are listed in CITES appendices, meaning international trade in them and products derived from them is very limited.

-Numerous organisation are dedicated to protecting certain species that do not fall under any international treaty, such as the Committee for the Recovery of the Vaquita, and the Wuhan Institute of Hydrobiology (for the Yangtze finless porpoise).
+Many organizations are dedicated to protecting certain species that do not fall under any international treaty, such as CIRVA (Committee for the Recovery of the Vaquita), and the Wuhan Institute of Hydrobiology (for the Yangtze finless porpoise).